 Average Weather in Tel Aviv Israel

-In Tel Aviv, the temperature typically varies from 49°F to 87°F over the course of the year, and is rarely below 44°F or above 89°F.
+In Tel Aviv, the summers are long, warm, muggy, arid, and clear and the winters are cool and mostly clear.
+Over the course of the year, the temperature typically varies from 49°F to 87°F and is rarely below 44°F or above 89°F.

 The hot season lasts for 4.2 months, from June 9 to October 14, with an average daily high temperature above 82°F. The hottest day of the year is August 9, with an average high of 87°F and low of 75°F.

 The cool season lasts for 3.2 months, from December 10 to March 15, with an average daily high temperature below 68°F. The coldest day of the year is January 26, with an average low of 49°F and high of 63°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.